squaremo/starling/docs/rfc/0002-dependencies.md

 for objects as dependents; and that gets complicated to express, and fiddly to enforce.
 It might make the process more efficient though, since _some_ things would be able to proceed.

+On balance, it seems reasonable to begin with dependence on aggregate status (by naming a sync), and build precise mechanisms afterwards.

 **Serialising syncs, then applying in order**